ruby-oauth/oauth/README.md

 ## 🌻 Synopsis

 OAuth 1.0a is an industry-standard protocol for authorization.
+It is an update to the original OAuth 1.0 protocol, and is used by many popular services.

-This is a RubyGem for implementing both OAuth 1.0a clients and servers in Ruby applications.
+This is a RubyGem for implementing OAuth 1.0 or 1.0a _clients_ and _servers_ in Ruby applications.
 See the sibling `oauth2` gem for OAuth 2.0, 2.1, & OIDC clients in Ruby.

+All dependencies of this gem are signed, so it can be installed with a `HighSecurity` profile.

 * [OAuth 1.0 Spec][oauth1-spec]
 * [oauth2 sibling gem][sibling-gem] for OAuth 2.0 implementations in Ruby.